cryham/kc/README.md

 showing used percentages of memories.

 The output file `main.hex` is created inside `bin/` folder.
-Open it in [Teensy Loader App](https://www.pjrc.com/teensy/loader.html) and press reset on board to upload and use.
+Open it in [Teensy Loader App](https://www.pjrc.com/teensy/loader.html) and press reset on board to flash (upload) and use.